gchanni25/COMP3005-Assignment-3/README.md

 Steps to compile and run program:

 1. Install the driver with this command: pip install psycopg2-binary
+2. Enter in the database.sql script into the query tool in PGAdmin to initialize database table.
-2. Inside app.py, update these lines to match your PostgreSQL setup:
+3. Inside app.py, update these lines to match your PostgreSQL setup:

 DB_HOST = "localhost"
 DB_PORT = 5432